srajan2303/YogaApp/README.md

 ## Getting Started

 1. Download the zip file and unzip it.
-3. Install dependencies: `npm install`
+2. Install dependencies: `npm install`
-4. Start the development server: `npm start`
+3. Start the development server: `npm start`
-5. Open your browser and visit: `https://yogaapp1.netlify.app`
+4. Open your browser and visit: `https://yogaapp1.netlify.app`
+5. Please use 1234 as OTP after entering the phone number.